aragon/AGPs/AGPs/AGP-Aracon2020.md

 - One-time transfer
 Unused funds will be returned to the Aragon Association's multisig (`0xcafe1a77e84698c83ca8931f54a755176ef75f2c`)
-- Fiat expenses would be incurred by the Association and reimbursed by the DAO to the AA DAO
+- Fiat expenses would be incurred by the Aragon Association and reimbursed by the newly created AraCon DAO to the currently used AA DAO (https://mainnet.aragon.org/#/association)

 ## Purpose of the transfer